Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Simulation

-We extend the model to a third equation to investigate if the results either improve because a common break is indicated in another regression equation \citep[similar to results obtained in][]{BaiLumsdaineStock1998, QuPerron2007} or deteriorate because the detection relies on additional coefficient changes that need to be estimated.
+We extend the model with a third equation to investigate if the results either improve because a common break is indicated in another regression equation \citep[similar to results obtained in][]{BaiLumsdaineStock1998, QuPerron2007} or deteriorate because the detection relies on additional coefficient changes that need to be estimated.
 We consider a special case in which the break magnitudes stay constant after adding the third equation.
 In practice, we hope that estimating the structural breaks jointly in all equations includes some larger coefficient changes that help to find the common break dates.
-The results for the $q=3$ case, reported in \autoref{tab:sb_sim_q3}, show that while it becomes more difficult to detect the true number of breaks, we reach approximately the same precision for the timing of the breaks and obtain similar standard deviations for the coefficients.
-This can again be explained by the fact that more difficult cases (with the wrong number of breaks) are excluded.
-As the break magnitudes are identical for each coefficient, the slightly worse performance compared with the $q=2$ case can be explained by the additional number of estimated coefficients in each regime.
+The results for the $q=3$ case, reported in \autoref{tab:sb_sim_q3}, show that we reach similar detection rates and approximately the same precision for the timing of the breaks.
+As the break magnitudes are identical for each coefficient, the $q=3$ setting is a straightforward extension of the $q=2$ setting.
+To investigate further whether breaks in a subset of the coefficients can be reliably detected in a larger system, we consider a partial break specification in the $q=2$ case.
+Here, only the coefficients of the first equation change.
+The results are reported in Table S5 in Supplementary Material A and again show that the two-step estimator's performance is mostly determined by the total break magnitude which is slightly reduced in this case.